Ponte348/Ponte348/README.md

 <!-- # Hello there 👋 -->
 <!-- ## About me 🚀-->
-Currently taking a Software Engineering degree at [Universidade de Aveiro](https://www.ua.pt/pt/curso/383).
+Software Engineering graduate from [Universidade de Aveiro](https://www.ua.pt/pt/curso/383).
-Backend and devops.
+My main interests are backend, devops and QA.
 Sports, music, games and cats.

 <!--